codemansw/ast-scout/README.md

 This is a tool to search AST for objects on basis of a string of code.
 AstScout can be useful for collecting info from your codebase.

-From the scout's search definition ast-scout creates internally (with help of Babel) a visitor object tree where each visitor is, if required from the provided match definitions, decorated with additional logic to report back specific AST paths.
+From the scout's search definition ast-scout creates internally (with help of Babel) a visitor object tree where each visitor is, if required from the provided match definitions, decorated with additional logic to mark specific AST paths.

+Top level paths are reported back in ```searchPaths```, marked paths are reported back in ```matchPaths``` as object parameters returned from ```findPaths()```.

 ### example